 Bertrand Russell discovered a problem with Frege's system, which is now known as Russell's paradox.
-Suppose R is defined as the set containing all sets that do not contain themselves as members.
-For example, the set of all prime numbers does not contain itself as a member, so it is a member of R. On the other hand, the set of all entities that are not prime numbers is a member of R. This set contains all sets, since a set is not a prime number, so it must contain itself.
+Suppose R is defined as the set containing all sets that do Russell's paradox not contain themselves as members.
+For example, the set containing all sets that do does not contain itself as a member, so it is a member of R. On the other hand, the set of all entities that are not prime numbers is a member of R. This set contains all sets, since a set is not a prime number, so it must contain itself.